HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 There are three ways of implementing `hreflang` information: in HTML `<head>` elements, `Link` headers, and with XML sitemaps.
 This data does not include data for XML sitemaps.

 The most popular hreflang attribute is `"en"` (English version).
-4.75% of mobile homepages use it and 5.32% of desktop homepages.
+4.75% of mobile home pages use it and 5.32% of desktop home pages.

 `x-default` (also called the fallback version) is used in 2.56% of cases on mobile.
 Other popular languages addressed by `hreflang` attributes are French and Spanish.